 Dozens of new albums arrive at Maxazine’s editorial staff every week.
-There are way too many to listen to all of them, let alone review them.
-It ensures
+There are way too many to listen to them all, let alone review them.
+It ensures that

 Dozens of new albums arrive at Maxazine’s editorial staff every week.
 There are too many to listen to, let alone review them.
 It ensures that too many albums